Erik1007/mildew-detection-project/README.md

 ********************
-6 - The **Conclusions** page provides explainations and outcomes of the hypothesis and business requirements for the project.
+6 - The **Conclusions** page provides explanations and outcomes of the hypothesis and business requirements for the project.

 ![Screenshot of the Conclusions Page](/assets/images/conclusions_1.jpg)